 In this section

-We deliver the highest quality clinical care to children and families with allergic and immune disorders.
-We play a vital role in increasing awareness, understanding and knowledge of allergic and immune disorders in the community and health professionals through education, teaching and training.
-We play a leadership role in the development and improvement of health care policies and guidelines related to allergic and immune disorders.
-We also actively identify and pursue research priorities to prevent and improve management of these conditions.
+The Department of Allergy and Immunology delivers the highest quality clinical care to children and families with allergic and immune disorders and plays a vital role in increasing awareness, understanding and knowledge of allergic and immune disorders in the community and health professionals through education, teaching and training.
+We play a leadership role in the development and improvement of health care policies and guidelines related to allergic and immune disorders, and also actively identify and pursue research priorities to prevent and improve management of these conditions.
 We continue to work collaboratively with the Murdoch Children's Research Institute (MCRI) and the University of Melbourne.

 Evaluation and treatment of allergic conditions including asthma, eczema, allergic rhinitis, food, insect, drug, latex allergies and immune disorders.